hemenkapadia/hemenkapadia.github.io/_posts/2016-05-07-Ubuntu-with-Nvidia-Bumblebee.md

 ### Restart ###

-Restart your machine and ensure that X server, GUI as well as glxinfo test as mentioned above is working as expected.
+Restart your machine and ensure that X server, GUI as well as the tests mentioned above are working as expected.